 GeoTag is a free macOS application that allows you to update image metadata with geolocation tags by panning and zooming in a map pane and then clicking on the location where a photo was taken.
 It is a good way to add location information to photos or fine tune existing location information.
 Image location can also be set from a GPX track log or by manually entering a latitude and longitude.

-This document describes GeoTag version 4.6.
+This document describes GeoTag version 4.15.
 Earlier version 4 releases will not have all the described features.
-GeoTag 4.6 requires macOS 10.12 (Sierra) or later.
-Versions 4.0 through 4.3 will work on macOS 10.10 (Yosemite) or later.
-Version prior to 4.0 will no longer work due to Google map restrictions.
-Version 4 and later use Apple maps.
+GeoTag 4.15 requires macOS 10.13 (High Sierra) or later.

 Launching the application